Week 2 - Structuring Data Pipelines

 - Distinguish between Object-Oriented and Functional programming paradigms and know when to apply each in a data context

-- Implement Functional Composition to build readable and reusable transformation logic
+- Apply Functional Composition to build readable and reusable transformation logic

-- Master the principle of Separation of Concerns to decouple I/O operations (files/APIs) from transformation logic
+- Apply Separation of Concerns to decouple I/O operations (files/APIs) from transformation logic

 - Write and execute automated unit tests using the Pytest framework